SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 "Using a host expression
 DELETE dbtab FROM @( VALUE #( comp1 = ... ) ).

-DELETE dbtab FROM TABLE @itab.
+"Rows are deleted based on data in an internal table DELETE dbtab FROM TABLE @itab.

 "Using a host expression